If you’ve read the introductory piece to this guide, you’d come to agree to this:

 Self-perceived dangers don’t actually result in any physical harm.
 So, we only become held back by such responses when we don’t need them.

 A WASSCE question paper should not make you fear—it can’t cause you any physical harm.

 Self-perceived fear of the WASSCE does you no good.
-It’d only make you to make wrong decisions before the WASSCE or in the examination hall.
+It’ll only cause you to make wrong decisions before the WASSCE or in the examination hall.

 Flush every trace of fear about the WASSCE from your brain—it does you no good.